 Today Bill admits that at the time, it felt pointless.
 Yet, those exact experiences groomed him to become the leader he is today.
 He became comfortable with being uncomfortable.
 He got used to persevering in the face of failure.
 And in many ways, that was the secret formula to his debut as the founder of software that powers billions of screens across the globe.

 In a gutsy move, Gates dropped out of Harvard two years into his studies.
 By this stage, he was already running a business with co-founder Paul Allen.
 Business was booming.
 Although his decision left his parents slightly worried, they had full faith in his abilities to make sound decisions and to pursue his love for computers.

-Together with Paul Allen, they launched their company in 1975.
+Together with Paul Allen, they launched Microsoft in 1975.
 Initially called Micro-Soft, it was a microprocessor and software company.
 Their goal was to make software for the Altair 8800, one of the first personal computers.
 They set up shop in Albuquerque, New Mexico, where MITS, the manufacturer of the Altair 8800, was based.